 This post may contain affiliate links for which I earn a commission.
 Read my disclosure page here.

 Cooking bacon in the oven is the best way to make a large batch of crispy, perfectly cooked bacon.
 It also prevents the messy grease splatter that comes from frying bacon on a stove top.
-With these easy tips, you can learn how to bake bacon in the oven!
+With these easy tips, you can learn how to bake bacon!

 Tips for Cooking Bacon In The Oven

 - Use a large rimmed baking sheet.
-This will help you eliminate bacon fat dripping in the oven.
+This will help you eliminate bacon fat drippings.

-- Cook at 400 F for the most crispy bacon.
+- Cook at 400 F for the crispiest bacon.
 Depending on the thickness of the bacon, it can take between 15 – 25 minutes.

 - You don’t need an oven baking rack.
 I have tried cooking bacon with a rack in the baking sheet and without one, and I have found no value in cooking with one.
 It takes longer for the bacon to bake, and it’s hard to clean the rack.
 The bacon is equally crisp regardless of whether I use a baking wire rack or not.

 - No flipping required.
 There is no flipping or constant monitoring required with this bacon recipe.
-Just stick the baking sheet with the bacon in the oven and set the timer.
+Just stick the baking sheet in the oven and set the timer.